mconlon17/organization-ontology/docs/source/vivo-to-org.rst

    who would like to draft, test, and contribute such queries.

 .. [#] Note that additional information is needed.
-The Metropolitan Museum of Art in New York City is a non-profit organization.
+The Metropolitan Museum of Art in New York City is a nonprofit organization.
 The Florida Museum of Natural History in Gainesville, Florida, is an organizational part of the University of Florida.
 In the VIVO
    Ontology, both would be asserted to be type vivo:Museum.
-In the Organization Ontology, the first would be asserted to be non-profit, the second organization part.
+In the Organization Ontology, the first would be asserted to be nonprofit, the second organization part.
 Both would be asserted to have disposition museum.

 .. [#] To be determined.